What Your Body Is Born With: Understanding the Foundations of Eight Constitution (8) and Sasang Constitutional (4) Medicine

 Why This Matters: Constitutional Health Is Not a Trend

-Understanding your constitution isn’t like learning your zodiac sign or MBTI type.
-It’s about recognizing how your body is wired from birth.
-This knowledge guides:
+Understanding your constitution is not like learning your zodiac sign or MBTI type.
+It is about recognizing how your body is wired from birth, and it guides:

-And most importantly, it helps correct physiological imbalances that may lead to chronic illness if left unchecked.
+Most importantly, it helps correct functional imbalances that may otherwise lead to chronic illness if left unchecked.

 Can You Change Your Constitution?

-No. Your fundamental constitution is established in utero through genetic and prenatal environmental factors.
+No. Your fundamental constitution is established before birth, through genetic and prenatal factors.
 What you can change is how well your organs function within that constitutional framework.
-In both SCM and ECM, treatment isn’t about altering your type—it’s about optimizing your inherent strengths and supporting your weaknesses.
-Health improves as the imbalance between organ energies narrows.
+In both Sasang and Eight Constitution Medicine, treatment is not about altering your type — it is about optimizing your inherent strengths and supporting your weaknesses, so that the functional imbalance between organ energies narrows back toward its healthy range.

 Why Deeper Understanding Matters

-It’s easy to get lost in lists of symptoms or personality traits associated with each type.
-But the real power lies in grasping what “constitution” means: your unique, unchangeable physiological fingerprint.
-So next time you come across an article on the traits of a So-Yang (少陽) or Hepatonia person, remember: those traits stem from deep, measurable, and meaningful organ-level imbalances you were born with.
-Thank you for reading.
+It is easy to get lost in lists of symptoms or personality traits associated with each type.
+But the real value lies in grasping what “constitution” means: your unchangeable physiological baseline.
+So the next time you come across an article on the traits of a So-Yang (少陽) or Hepatonia person, remember that those traits stem from deep organ-level differences you were born with.
+A confirmed constitutional diagnosis, in any case, comes from pulse diagnosis by a trained clinician rather than from self-assessment.

 For the original Korean text, visit here.